Alain Planet

-Alain Planet (born 18 November 1948) is a French prelate of the Catholic Church who has been bishop of Carcassonne-Narbonne since 2004 until 1 st of March 2023.
+Alain Planet (born 18 November 1948) is a French prelate of the Catholic Church who was bishop of Carcassonne-Narbonne from 2004 to 2023.

 Biography

 Alain Emile Baptiste Planet was born on 18 November 1948 in Privas, Ardèche.
-After completing his primary education with the Marist Brothers in Bourg-de-Péage and Romans, he studied at the Faculty of Law and Modern Literature in Grenoble, earning a licentiate in literature and a secondaay school teaching certification.
+After completing his primary education with the Marist Brothers in Bourg-de-Péage and Romans, he studied at the Faculty of Law and Modern Literature in Grenoble, earning a licentiate in literature and a secondary school teaching certification.
 He taught French at the Marist college in Bourg-de-Péage and was then director of the Lycee Saint-Maurice in Romans-sur-Isère.
 He entered the Saint Irenaeus Seminary of Lyon in 1978 and obtained his licentiate in theology from the Catholic Faculty of Theology there.